SurabhiASlvs23/tt_um_bist/docs/info.md

 ## How it works

-The tt_um_sram_bist module implements a basic Built-In Self-Test (BIST) mechanism for an 8-bit × 16-word internal SRAM.
+The tt_um_bist module implements a basic Built-In Self-Test (BIST) mechanism for an 8-bit × 16-word internal SRAM.
 It uses a simple Finite State Machine (FSM) to write and read test patterns from the SRAM to verify memory integrity.

 The input control bus ui_in is structured as:
 - [7] → start: Initiates the BIST process.